hugovelasquez/travel-app/README.md

 1. Bubble chart - Trips and kms per year (Last trip of multi-stop trip: only kms count towards statistics)
 1. World Map
 1. Export triplist worldcities, citycontinents as `*.csv`
+1. Add a loading bar when reading csv files
+1. don't allow ' character in city name
 1. Add "home" option in settings
 1. When returning to TripListView -> have year extended
 1. Check in multi stop trip that dates are sequential